Part one of our three-part Success Series with Prisma

 Welcome to part one of our three-part Success Series with Prisma. 🎉

-Over the last few weeks, we examined how Martin and the Prisma team are using HiPeople to achieve their strategic goals.
+Over the next few weeks, we’ll be examining how Martin and the Prisma team are using HiPeople to achieve their strategic goals.

 Keep your eyes peeled for: